-The same goes for Journey Into Imagination.
+The same goes for a Journey Into Imagination refurbishment.
 A re-do is definitely needed, but it just isn’t going to happen at this point.
 Besides these two, we aren’t hearing much else as EPCOT needs to just concentrate on the Future World overhaul and the new rides they are already building.
 Those should be more than enough if they are able to be done in time for the 50th.

 - Tower of Terror – new special effects

 With all the enhancements to this park over the last few years, Hollywood Studios should be relatively quiet leading up to the big event.
 The only one that could realistically happen at this point would be new special effects in the elevator shafts of the Tower of Terror.

 - Expedition Everest – Fixing the Yeti